hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 With these AST transformations, Verilator will generate _instrumented_ code.
 To perform fault injection the user has to provide a `.cpp` file that implements the fault model.
 Verilator will use this file and compile it into the simulator.
 The user also has to enable the _instrumentation_ with the new `--instrument` flag.

-Once the Verilator-generated simulator with the fault-model `.cpp` are built, run the simulator as usual to observe the injected faults.
+Once the Verilator-generated simulator with the fault-model `.cpp` is built, run the simulator as usual to observe the injected faults.

 **How do you configure instrumentation for fault injection?**
 _Instrumentation_ is configured via Verilator configuration files (typically ending with `.vlt`).
 We extended the configuration syntax to describe _instrumentation_ entries.
 Each _instrumentation_ entry specifies: